Skip to content

 Filing Deadline

 In South Carolina, a death must be registered within 5 days.
 The funeral home or attending physician typically handles the filing.
+Use our deadline tracker to see all critical filing deadlines.

 Probate in South Carolina